stefanprodan/openfaas-flux/README.md

 [OpenFaaS](https://www.openfaas.com/) is an open source faction-as-a-service platform for Kubernetes.
 With OpenFaaS you can package any container or binary as a serverless function - from Node.js to Golang to C# on Linux or Windows.

-[Flux](https://fluxcd.io) is a GitOps Operator for Kubernetes that keeps your cluster state is sync with a Git repository.
+[Flux](https://fluxcd.io) is a GitOps operator for Kubernetes that keeps your cluster state is sync with a Git repository.
 Because Flux is pull based and also runs inside Kubernetes, you don't have to expose the cluster credentials outside your production environment.
 Once you enable Flux on your cluster any changes in your production environment are done via